Adamanterpeton: Classification

 Adamanterpeton is classified as a stem Cochleosaurus, along with Procochleosaurus however, there is uncertainty about whether Adamanterpeton should be more stemward or Procochleosaurus, as despite Adamanterpeton having all the Cochelosaurid character states it lacks the apomorphies shared by more derived cochelosaurids.
-However, Procochleosaurus data is quite scarce, it’s less than 50% complete, so it’s phylogenetic position remains ambiguous and up to interpretation.
+However, Procochleosaurus data is quite scarce, it is less than 50% complete, so its phylogenetic position remains ambiguous and up to interpretation.